Navigation

 After the enema, you can’t eat or drink anything before your procedure.
 This is to make sure that your bowel stays empty.

-Sometimes, you may be asked to take a laxative instead.
-This will be a liquid that you drink to empty your bowel.
-If you’re having a laxative, you’ll usually need to follow a special diet for a couple of days before this.
-Again, you usually can’t eat or drink anything for a few hours before your surgery.
+Sometimes, you may take a laxative instead.
+This will be in the form of a liquid that you drink to empty your bowel.
+You usually need to follow a special diet for a couple of days before this.
+Again, you usually can’t eat anything for a few hours before your procedure but you can continue to drink clear fluids.

-You’ll be asked to lie on a bed, on your left-hand side with your legs bent.
-Your doctor or nurse will first gently check your back passage.
-They’ll then carefully insert the endoscope (a thin flexible tube), using an oily gel to make it as comfortable as possible.
+You’ll need to lie on a bed, on your left-hand side with your legs bent.
+Your doctor or nurse will first gently check your bottom with their finger.
+They’ll then carefully insert a thin flexible tube (endoscope), using an oily gel to make it as comfortable as possible.

-The doctor or nurse will pass small amounts of gas and water through the endoscope.
-This will make it easier to see inside your bowel.
-It may make you feel a bit bloated.
+The doctor or nurse will pass small amounts of gas and water through the endoscope to make it easier to see inside your bowel.
+It may make you feel a bit bloated and like you need to poo, but don’t worry about this because your bowel will be empty.

-During the procedure, your doctor or nurse will be able to see pictures from the endoscope on a screen.
+During the procedure, your doctor or nurse will see pictures from the endoscope on a screen.
 They’ll gently guide the sigmoidoscope through your bowel.
 They’ll take pictures and look at the lining of your bowel as they go.
-They’ll also be able to take small samples from the lining of your bowel if they need to.
-These samples are called biopsies.
-The doctor or nurse may remove any polyps they find.
-To do this, they pass special instruments through the endoscope.
-For more information on this, see our FAQ: What are polyps and why do they need removing? below.
+They can take small samples (biopsies) from the lining of your bowel if they need to.
+Your doctor or nurse may remove any polyps they find.

 If you find the procedure is really uncomfortable at any time, tell your doctor or nurse and they’ll stop or change what they’re doing.
-You may be offered pain relief with Entonox (‘gas and air’), which you breathe in through a mouthpiece.
+They may offer you pain relief with Entonox (‘gas and air’), which you breathe in through a mouthpiece.

 You may feel bloated or have some mild cramping pain after the procedure.
-This is caused by the gas used during the procedure and usually settles down after a few hours.
+This is caused by the gas that’s used during the procedure.
+The discomfort usually settles down after a few hours.

 If you haven't had a sedative, you’ll be able to go home as soon as you feel ready.
-If you’ve had a sedative, you’ll be monitored for a couple of hours in the endoscopy unit while you recover.
-You’ll need to arrange for someone you know to drive you home and stay with you for the rest of the day.
+If you’ve had a sedative, you’ll be monitored for an hour or two in the endoscopy unit while you recover.
+You’ll need to arrange for someone to drive you home and stay with you for the rest of the day.

 Before you leave the hospital, your doctor or nurse will talk to you about how the procedure went and if they removed any polyps.
 You may also be given an endoscopy report straight away.

-If you’ve had a biopsy or had polyps removed, you may have to wait up to two weeks to get the results.
+If you had a biopsy or had polyps removed, you may have to wait up to two weeks to get the final results.
 These may be sent to both you and the doctor who requested your test.
-Or you may be asked to make a follow-up appointment to go through your results.
+You may need to make a follow-up appointment to discuss your results.

 Complications of flexible sigmoidoscopy

-Like all types of surgery, flexible sigmoidoscopy can cause some complications.
+Like all procedures, a flexible sigmoidoscopy can cause complications.
 But it’s usually a very safe procedure and complications are rare.

 • Bleeding.
 This is most likely if you’ve had polyps removed or had a biopsy.
 The bleeding usually stops on its own without any treatment.
-But sometimes, you may need another procedure to treat the problem.
+But sometimes, you may need another procedure to stop the bleeding.

 • A tear in your bowel (bowel perforation).
-If this happens, doctors may close the tear using small metal clips inside your bowel.
+If this happens, your doctor or nurse may close the tear straightaway.
 But if this isn’t possible, you’ll need an operation to repair the tear.

 • An infection may occur but this is very rare.